 Religion At funerals the Baonuo hold a traditional bull-beheading ceremony.
 "Thirty or more brass drums are hung from a frame.
 The Baiku [Baonuo] consider their brass drums sacred.
 They are normally hidden away except for special occasions.
 An offering of wine, meat, rice and water is performed by the head of the family.
 After the drum beating a large water buffalo is beheaded, with four or five strokes of sharp knives."

-Christianity The Baonuo are an isolated and primitive people, most of whom have never heard of the name of Jesus, although a small number have believed in Christ in recent years.
+Christianity The Baonuo are an isolated people, most of whom have never heard of the name of Jesus, although a small number have believed in Christ in recent years.
 The Baonuo live in extremely remote villages and are terrified of outsiders.
 Several foreigners who visited a Baonuo village in the mid-1980s, without prior notice, were stoned to death.
 Baonuo gospel recordings were first produced in 1999.

 The Baonuo are the largest Yao group in Guizhou Province.
 More than 10,000 are located in Libo County in the southern part of the province.
 Guizhou contained a total of 19,400 Yao people in 1990.
 In addition, about 10,000 Baonuo inhabit the mountains of Nandan, Hechi, and Tian'e counties in the northern part of the Guangxi Zhuang Autonomous Region.
 (Source: Operation China, 2000)